War (in) Pieces, Part 3

 I made it to the final inspection.
 It was freezing outside and while we stood in formation our hands froze while we waited for the OCS Commanding Officer.
 Colonel F. decided it was too cold to hold the inspection outdoors so we moved into the squad bay and stood at attention next to our racks.
 Colonel F. and his staff moved down the squad bay and when he stood in front of each candidate we had to greet him and perform inspection arms- a multi-step rifle drill movement that presents a cleared rifle to the inspecting officer.

-The problem is when you are trying to execute inspection arms after you’ve stood outside for hours in the cold and your hands aren’t working you can’t do it.
+The problem is when you are trying to execute inspection arms after you’ve stood outside for hours in the cold and your hands aren’t working you just can’t do it.
 I guess I passed the inspection because Colonel F. moved down the line to the next candidate.
 What happened next I’ll never forget.
-The candidate next to me in line lifts his rifle up to carry arms to start inspection arms and he catches the colonel’s glasses with the muzzle of his rifle and launches them down the squad bay so the glasses went clattering across the floor.
+The candidate next to me in line lifted his rifle up to carry arms to start inspection arms and he catches the colonel’s glasses with the muzzle of his rifle and launches them down the squad bay so the Colonel’s glasses went clattering across the floor.
 The sound shattered the silence in the squad bay and each sound the glasses made echoed across the room.

 The colonel didn’t miss a beat.
 He right faced, moved down the line to the next candidate and another Marine picked up his glasses.
 During inspections you have to keep your body locked at the position of attention and your eyes front.
 Everyone wanted to look at where those glasses landed but we had to stay locked in the position of attention.
 When the inspection was over the DI’s exploded on us for the mistake but the candidate who messed up paid the most.
-I graduated a few days later and got my commission as a 2nd Lieutenant in the United States Marine Corps.
+I graduated a few days later in early April and got my commission as a 2nd Lieutenant in the United States Marine Corps Reserve.

-The Basic School or The Big Suck started a week after OCS.
+The Basic School, TBS or The Big Suck started a week after OCS.
 We humped Application Trail everyday to the rifle range and I was getting back later than the rest of the company because I had to take remedial training.
-Looking back I should have made one of the range coaches test fire my rifle because the upper and lower rattled like an old truck.
+Looking back I should have made one of the range coaches test fire my rifle because the upper and lower receivers rattled like an old truck.
 Probably the pins were garbage and it should have been repaired but I didn’t know any better.
 That probably explained the double feed I got on Qual day.
 But what happened happened and I always believed it what was meant to be.

 Instead of letting us get back with everyone else at the end of the day it was always extra training.
-We had already snapped in all day and we didn’t get to shoot anymore, we just wasted time in at a gas operated rifle simulator and we shot at video games.
+We had already snapped in all day and we didn’t get to shoot anymore, we just wasted time in at a gas operated rifle simulator and shot at video games.

 However I was fine in pistol and just needed to go back to the barracks when everybody else did and get some sleep.
 My pre Qual score was just a few points below passing.
 But instead of going back to the barracks we just went to more remedial.